SpiderOak/flow-ldap/doc/usage.md

 # Semaphor-LDAP Usage Guide

-Semaphor-LDAP consists of a server application and a command line client.
+Semaphor-LDAP consists of a service/server application and a command line client.
 The server is intended to run as a daemon in Unix and as a service in Windows.
 The command line client provides commands to configure the server and retrieve information about the users tracked by the Semaphor-LDAP server.